bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 equation, which we will presently derive and discuss.

 The first thing to understand is the "no arbitrage" condition.
-In the case of a financial derivative (e.g. call or put option) and the underlying stock, the price of the derivative should never allow one to make a portfolio of the two such that you are guaranteed to make money i.e., arbitrage.
+In the case of a financial derivative (e.g., call or put option) and the underlying stock, the price of the derivative should never allow one to make a portfolio of the two such that you are guaranteed to make money i.e., arbitrage.
 In this theoretical portfolio you can be "long", or buying and *owning* the financial